tjelvar-olsson/tjelvar-olsson.github.io/_drafts/string-processing.md

 >id9 and this
 ```

-There are several things to note in the above.
-First of all we are using
-the concept of a `for` loop to iterate over all the items in the
-`fasta_desc_list`.
-Secondly, there are two noteworthy aspects of the
+There are two noteworthy aspects of the regular expression.
+Firstly, the
-regular expression.
-The `[0-9]` syntax means match any digit.
-The `\s`
+`[0-9]` syntax means match any digit.
+Secondly, the `\s` regular expression
-regular expression meta character means match any white space character.
+meta character means match any white space character.

 If one wanted to create a regular expression to match an identifier with
 an arbitrary number of digits one can make use of the `*` meta